Canadian mom, daughter reported missing in California

 - New law to make California first state to end bail

-Blankswade says the mother and daughter might have been spotted on Tuesday at a campground in Six Rivers National Forest.
+Blankswade says mother and daughter might have been spotted Tuesday at Six Rivers National Forest campground, 340 miles (550 kilometers) north of San Francisco.
 Staff and visitors told officials the people appeared happy.

-Audrey Rodrigue’s Facebook page says she lived in Montreal, but authorities did not immediately confirm that.
+Audrey Rodrigue’s Facebook page says she lived in Montreal.
+Authorities did not immediately confirm that.